In this article we are going to look at what is involved in successfully raising a puppy when you work full time.

 A puppy proof room

 Many people realise this, and just leave the puppy in their kitchen, because, sensibly, it has a washable floor.
-Depending on your home, even this arrangement may not be ideal.

 Unfortunately, many puppies left alone for hours on end, will chew things up.